balopez83/Surface_Pro_3_Hackintosh/5-OtherOS&OC.md

 ## Windows:

 Should be installed and booted from the OpenCore menu.
-OpenCore will automatically show Windows in the menu with no additional effort.
+Due to the Surface 1/2/3 firmware, if the Windows bootloader is detected it will boot that instead of OpenCore.
+You must follow the steps below to dual boot Windows using OpenCore and avoid the Surface UEFI from overriding things.
+    * Dual Boot: [COMING SOON]

+    * Secure Boot: [COMING SOON] (see https://github.com/badstorm/surface-pro-7-opencore/blob/master/SecureBoot.With.Grub.md for the sourced steps that I have provided below)

 ## Linux: